 Exploring how literacy learning is enabled and disabled offers that opportunity.
 The teacher-researchers in this book use written texts to uncover the hidden assumptions that shape our perceptions about people's positions in society.
 They focus on how language is done, what we do with it, how we define ourselves in print, how students are defined-often reinvented-in obscure documents that control their lives.
 Teaching and Advocacy encourages teachers to stand beside their students, to expose the hidden assumptions in official documents, to develop alternative explanations, and above all, to advocate.

-Beginning to Read and the Spin Doctors of Science
+The Spin Doctors of Science

 This book presents the story of the political campaign that is taking place to change the minds of Americans about how young children learn to read.
 The book begins with a close look at the empirical research being used to support a massive shift in the national understandings about language, literacy, and learning and concludes by revealing the ways in which research studies on early reading instruction are being used by the federal and state governments to support a new methodology that has turned early reading instruction into a massive business of unprecedented commercial worth.